 We didn’t get to meet Rudolph or even Dasher, Dancer, Prancer or Vixen, but our encounter with the lesser known crew, at Nutti Sami Siida, was no less endearing.

 Being up close and personal with these reindeer, you can’t help but get a sense of their differing personalities.
 Either that, or we’ve watched far too many movies such as Bambi, Rudolph the Red-Nosed Reindeer and Frozen – where ‘Sven’, the reindeer, steals all of our hearts.

-We’d arrived at Nutti Sámi Siida, firstly, because it was only 900 metres from our ice-capades at the Ice Hotel and secondly, because we knew very little about the Sami indigenous culture.
+We’d arrived at Nutti Sami Siida, firstly, because it was only 900 metres from the 365 Ice Hotel and secondly, because we knew very little about the Sami indigenous culture.

 The Sámi people lived a nomadic lifestyle in Northern Europe over thousands of years.
 Herding reindeer, animals well-suited to Arctic conditions, were, and to a lesser degree still are, an integral part of that culture, with the reindeer being a source of food, milk, clothing and transport.